DevExpress/testcafe/docs/articles/documentation/test-api/actions/press-key.md

-Modifier keys              | `'shift'`, `'alt'` (⌥ key on macOS), `'ctrl'`, `'meta'` (*meta* key on Linux and ⌘ key on macOS) Navigation and action keys | `'backspace'`, `'tab'`, `'enter'` Key combinations           | `'shift+a'`, `'ctrl+d'` Sequential key presses     | Any of the above in a space-separated string, e.g. `'a ctrl+b'`
+Modifier keys              | `'shift'`, `'alt'` (⌥ key on macOS), `'ctrl'`, `'meta'` (*meta* key on Linux and ⌘ key on macOS) Navigation and action keys | `'backspace'`, `'tab'`, `'enter'` Key combinations           | `'shift+a'`, `'ctrl+d'` Sequential key presses     | Any of the above in a string separated by spaces, for example, `'a ctrl+b'`

 The following navigation and action keys are supported: